sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

 We can do the same creation process for the two other sensors (you can keep the except blocks the same in the try statement, but be sure to update for the proper sensor read instruction!)

-## Task  2.2 Send your sensor data to bucket using the DCD sdk
+## Task 2.2 Send your sensor data to Bucket using the DCD SDK

-Following the example of the previous assignments, you can now add the sdk libraries (in the beginning of your script, for clarity) you will need :
+Following the example of the previous assignments, you can now add the SDK libraries (in the beginning of your script, for clarity) you will need :

 ```python
 import os